 Social Media

-You can follow PCRC on Twitter: www.twitter.com/PCRC_UWS and our LinkedIn group is here: https://www.linkedin.com/groups/8992009/ or on our website www.uws.ac.uk/pcrc where you can find regular updates on events, seminars and research activities.
+You can follow PCRC on X (Twitter): and on LinkedIn where you can find regular updates on events, seminars and research activities.

 Please get in touch if you would like any further information about any of our activities or you have a project or a proposal for collaboration.
 You can reach the PCRC team at pcrc.contact@uws.ac.uk.